Principal Industry Partners

 Melbourne Innovation Centre

-Melbourne Innovation Centre’s internationally acclaimed Business Incubation program, co-working spaces around Melbourne, and their state-wide delivery of the Digital Solutions program and other vital business support programs, they can help your small businesses at any stage of its journey.
+Melbourne Innovation Centre’s internationally acclaimed Business Incubation program, co-working spaces around Melbourne, and their state-wide delivery of the Digital Solutions program and can help your small businesses at any stage of its journey.

 Melbourne Innovation Centre played a critical role in co-designing and co-creating the Introduction to Entrepreneurship program.
 They also gave invaluable insight into the entrepreneur journey during video interviews.
 MIC provided content knowledge into lean and agile methodologies and played a consultancy role since the program was launched.
 They also facilitated the early deliveries of the program.